 Early potato varieties produce delicious thin-skinned tender potatoes, but unfortunately, they don’t store well.
 Once you dig them up, you can keep them in a cupboard or the refrigerator, but the flavor is best if you cook them within a week.
 Alternatively, you can leave first earlies to continue growing in the ground.
 The potatoes will initially get bigger and still have that tender new potato skin.
 However, if you leave them in the ground for too long, the skin will thicken, and the flesh texture may change.

 If you have too many early potatoes to eat, you can temporarily leave them in the ground.
 Just be aware that you may need to peel them before cooking them.
 Alternatively, you can preserve potatoes in a pressure canner.
 They’re a low-acid vegetable that needs precise handling and canning to make them shelf-safe.
 Pressure canners are not common in Britain and Europe but are widely used by preserving enthusiasts in North America.

 Storing Maincrop Potatoes

-Unlike early potatoes, you can store maincrops for months at a time.
-First, you should dry them completely before putting them in bags or boxes for storage.
-Any wet areas could introduce rot, or actually be rot.
-Spread them out in a garage or greenhouse, or outside in the sun, turning them over after one side is dry.
-Leaving potatoes in the sun for any longer than a day or two can cause them to turn green.
-Small amounts of green are harmless but if a potato turns dark green, you want to avoid eating it.
+You cure potatoes by spreading them out in a warm, dry place such as a garage or greenhouse.
+You could even leave them outside in the sun for a few hours, turning them over after one side is dry.
+Leaving potatoes in the sunlight for a day or two can cause them to turn green, though.
+Small amounts of green are harmless, but if a potato turns dark green, you want to avoid eating it.

-Store maincrop potatoes in a cool garage or shed and make sure to eat the best ones first.
-A friend once tried to save the best ones for last but by the time he got to them, the mice had already had their turn.
-For even more vegetable gardening tips, check out these other ideas:
+Store potatoes in hessian or paper bags in a cool garage, basement, shed, or a root cellar if you have one.
+Check them regularly to spot any signs of rot or pests and ensure you eat the best ones first.
+Someone I know once tried to save the best ones for last, but by the time he got to them, the mice had already had their turn.

 - 70+ Perennial Vegetables to Plant Once and Harvest for Years